YodaTheCoder/praas/README.md

 # Peer Reviews as a Service

 Generate peer review responses.
-Accepts peer name, gender and review categores as input and returns personalised and gender respoectful responses.
+Accepts peer name, gender and review categores as input and returns personalised and gender respectful responses.

 Includes CRUD endpoints for managing responses and a batch response creation endpoint for convenience.
 Uses AWS Cognito for admin user authentication for restricted endpoints.